-Europe's billion-dollar deals at stake in Iran row
+Iran row threatens EU billion-dollar deals

 Since the deal took effect in 2016 major European firms have rushed to do billions of dollars' worth of business with Iran, and now thousands of jobs are at stake.

-Many of those firms fear their business ties with the US could be at risk of they continue to do deals with Iran past a November deadline.
+Many of those firms fear their business ties with the US could be at risk if they continue to do deals with Iran past a November deadline.
+Some firms say they are now preparing to wind down their business in Iran.

 What can the EU do?